MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

     - TTL unit: **Hours**

-    - Value: The value of **DESTINATION OR POINTS TO ADDRESS** entry you identified on the **Custom domain name** blade.
+    - Value: The value of **DESTINATION OR POINTS TO ADDRESS** entry you identified on the **Custom domain name** page.

-13. Switch back to the browser window displaying the custom domain name blade and select **Verify**.
+13. Switch back to the browser window displaying the custom domain name page and select **Verify**.
 Ensure that the verification was successful.

 14. Select **Make primary** and confirm the change when prompted.